gridscale/terraform-examples/single-server/README.md

 # A Simple Server

-This is a simple example that show how to use resources and data sources to create a basic running server.
+This is a simple example that shows how to use resources and data sources to create a basic running server.

 ## Running the Example